tidyverse/tidyverse.org/content/learn.md

   of writing functions in R so that, among other things, you can make your code more readable, avoid coding errors, and automate repetitive tasks.

+* [Introduction to the tidyverse](https://www.datacamp.com/courses/introduction-to-the-tidyverse) by David Robinson, hosted on DataCamp.
+This is an introduction to the dplyr and ggplot2 packages through exploration and visualization of country data over time.
+This is a suitable course for people who have no or limited experience in R and are interested in learning to perform data analysis.

 * [Data visualisation with ggplot2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1) by
   Rick Scavetta, hosted on DataCamp.
 Covers the basics of ggplot2.
 Followed by [part 2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-2) which covers more advanced topics.

 * [Exploratory data analysis in R: case study](https://www.datacamp.com/courses/exploratory-data-analysis-in-r-case-study) by David Robinson, hosted on DataCamp.
-This course brings ggplot2 and dplyr to action on a real dataset, also introducing broom for tidying model output and how to tidy up data to help you explore your dataset.
+This course brings ggplot2 and dplyr into action in an in-depth analysis of United Nations voting data.
+The course also introduces broom for tidying model output and the tidyr package for wrangling data into an explorable shape.

 ## University courses